SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

            webserver_farm: "tomcat_prod__CHANGEME"
    ```
    * Enter in values for the following parameters (marked `CHANGEME` in the snippet above):
-     * `environment` - This is the deployment environment where the Tomcat farm identified by the value of servers resides.
+     * `environment`.
+This is the deployment environment where the Tomcat farm identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
      * `Webserver_farm` - Enter a name to identify this Tomcat farm.
 This farm name will be shown in the Sumo Logic dashboards.
    * **Do not modify** additional values set by this configuration as they will cause the Sumo Logic apps to not function correctly.
      * `component: “webserver”` - This value is used by Sumo Logic apps to identify application components.